 Seizures were another source of theatrical material.
 People with epilepsy sometimes experience warning signs of a seizure just before it occurs.
-Twice in one week, Blanche dramatically announced an impending seizure by throwing her glass on the floor.
+In the Glass Department, twice in one week, Blanche dramatically announced an impending seizure by throwing her glass on the floor.
 After the second episode I asked if, in the future, she could set her glass on the table first, then have her seizure; she said she would.
 Another time, after seeing Roger standing behind her in the lunch line, she moaned, fanned her limp arms out to the sides, and fell back into him.
 Roger caught this damsel in distress, gently lowered her to the floor, and was calling for help when Hannah, having watched this sequence of events, hollered, “Knock it off, Blanche!”
 Startled, Blanche scrambled to her feet while Roger, uncharacteristically speechless, gawked at her.

 Blanche weighed around two hundred pounds and had a fleshy face and heavy jowls.
 Normal at birth, she was three years old when she contracted measles, which led to encephalitis (inflammation of the brain) and a three-day coma.
 She was left permanently impaired, with an IQ of thirty-four.
 Growing up, Blanche attended Special Education, living with her family until 1980, when she was twenty-five.
 Her father, feeling that their overprotectiveness kept her from maturing, then suggested placing her in a group home.
 Her mother, still thinking of Blanche as a child, resisted at first but eventually acquiesced.